 - Distributed Tests are applied for testing distributed applications, which means, the applications that are working with multiple clients simultaneously.
 Basically, testing a distributed application means testing its client and server parts separately, but by using a distributed testing method, we can test them all together.

-- The test parts will interact with each other during the Test Run.
+- The test parts, including those involved in the vulnerable test, will interact with each other during the Test Run.
 This makes them synchronized in an appropriate manner.
 Synchronization is one of the most crucial points in distributed testing.

-In Software Engineering, Vulnerability Testing depends upon two mechanisms namely Vulnerability Assessment and Penetration Testing.
+In Software Engineering, vulnerable testing depends upon two mechanisms namely Vulnerability Assessment and Penetration Testing.
 Both these tests differ from each other in strength and tasks that they perform.
 However, to achieve a comprehensive report on Vulnerability Testing, the combination of both procedures is recommended.
+To find the right tools for these tasks, consider exploring these penetration testing tools.